Use this page to learn what green infrastructure is and to find out about our green infrastructure programmes.

 Green infrastructure networks

-The hierarchy of green infrastructure networks is based on scale, from individual sites to district wide scale and beyond.
+The hierarchy of GI networks is based on scale, from individual sites to district wide scale and beyond.

 Primary networks

 The strategic green and blue corridors across Bath and North East Somerset, that connect with networks beyond the authoritative boundary are primary networks.
-These include connected large open spaces, waterways, Green Belt and open countryside.
+These include connected large open spaces, waterways and open countryside.

 Secondary networks

 The secondary networks are the green and blue corridors at residential area scale, that connect with the primary network.
-This includes parks and local and neighbourhood centres, connected by green streets.
+This includes parks and local and neighbourhood centres, connected by green streets and/or streams or rivers.

 Tertiary networks